 If you allow your certification to lapse, then your name will be removed from the “Registry of Certified Healthcare CPD Professionals” and you will not be permitted to use or display the CHCP credential.

-Reinstatement requires passing the currently available and validated CHCP exam and documenting 15 points of education and experiences within the Healthcare CPD field on the Eligibility Worksheet.
+Reinstatement requires passing the currently available and validated CHCP exam, as well as documenting 15 points of education and experiences within the Healthcare CPD field on the Eligibility Worksheet.
 There will be a $450 exam fee, including a $50 non-refundable processing fee.